7 Warning Signs That Your ERP System Is Holding Your Business Back30 May 2013 | by Natalie

 Could your company’s processes be improved upon?

 In some cases, a business’s current processes could be holding them back instead of the CRM and ERP software.
 A lack of employee training, inefficient processes, and organizational dysfunction cannot be solved by upgrading your system.
 Make sure your existing program is being used properly and tools are being used to their optimal potential before determining if it is time for a switch.

 Do you need an upgrade or a whole new ERP system?

 An upgrade will be simpler and less expensive to manage than a completely new ERP system.
 If your company has outgrown the current ERP software, the same vendor may offer incentives for choosing one of their higher-end product upgrades.
 There are not as many risks involved in a move from products that are within the same family, so there is less chance of delays and disruptions.

 Switching your ERP system provider and software has many worthwhile benefits.
 Although more training and effort will be required initially, it could significantly improve your processes and make your company run more efficiently.

 In the next section, we are going to discuss warning signs that your ERP system is holding you back.
-If you find many of these seven reasons apply to your business, you may want to consider overhauling you entire CRM and ERP system.
+If you find any of these seven reasons apply to your business, you may want to consider overhauling your entire CRM and ERP system.
 Once you have concluded that an ERP upgrade or switch is necessary, there are three essential steps to successfully pulling it off.